 export TABLESTORE_ACCESS_KEY_SECRET=your_access_key_secret

-For more information on configuring access credentials, see Configure access credentials.
+For information about how to configure access credentials, see Configure access credentials.

 Initialize a client